Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: Chern class formula for -projective/affine structures

-\leavevmode\\ In what follows, we prove (cf. Theorem \ref{Cfrt0gh}) that the set of rigidified dormant indigenous (resp., affine-indigenous) $\mcD_X^{(\N-1)}$-modules correspond bijectively to the set of isomorphism classes of $F^\N$-indigenous (resp., $F^\N$-affine-indigenous) structures.
+In what follows, we prove that the set of rigidified dormant indigenous (resp., affine-indigenous) $\mcD_X^{(\N-1)}$-modules correspond bijectively to the set of $F^\N$-projective (resp., $F^\N$-affine) structures including the case of $\N = \infty$ (cf. Theorem \ref{Cfrt0gh}).

-\bpr \leavevmode\\ \begin{itemize} \item[(i)] Suppose that $p \nmid (n+1)$, $\N \in \mbZ_{>0}$, and $X$ is quasi-projective over $k$.
-Then, for each $F^\N$-theta characteristic $\underline{\varTheta} := (\varTheta, \nabla)$ of $X$, the composite
+\SSP \bpr \begin{itemize} \item[(i)] Suppose that $p \nmid (n+1)$, $\N \in \mbZ_{>0}$, and $X$ is quasi-projective over $k$.
+Then, for each $F^\N$-theta characteristic $\vartheta := (\varTheta, \nabla_\vartheta)$ of $X$, the composite

 is injective.
-If, moreover, $X$ is projective over $k$, or more generally, satisfies the equality $\Gamma (X, \mcO_X) =k$, then this composite is bijective. \item[(ii)] For any $\N \in \mbZ_{>0} \sqcup \{ \infty \}$, the composite
+If, moreover, $X$ is projective over $k$, or more generally, satisfies the equality $\Gamma (X, \mcO_X) =k$, then this composite is bijective. \item[(ii)] For any $\N \in \mbZ_{>0}$, the composite